ilastik/ilastik.github.io/documentation/basics/headless.md

 **Optional input settings:**

 - `--readonly` Open the project in read-only mode; necessary for using a single project from multiple processes.
 - `--input_axes` specify meaning of your axes.
   In some cases ilastik's default guess for the axes is not correct.
   In such cases, supply the axes explicitly (e.g. `--input_axes=zcyx` for a 3D dataset with channels and the axes in the "zcyx" order).
   Note that the order should be given in "C-order", so the fastest varying axes comes last.
   It should be the same order that you would give in the [dataset properties]({{ site.baseurl }}/documentation/basics/dataselection#properties).
+  Furthermore, if stack input is used, the input_axes define axes per slice.

 ### Using stack input